Avenida Atlantica, 1702, Copacabana Beach, Rio de Janeiro

 Doormen offer a formal welcome as you enter the reception area, which can't really be called a lobby because it is quite small.
 Smartly-dressed staff behind desks on either side tend to the business of registration and guest relations.
 You are offered water, coffee or pineapple juice, but there is no place to sit until you climb a wide stairway to the elevators.
 These stairs present a problem to guests who are physically challenged and to porters handling bulky luggage, but the building is a heritage structure and changes to the original design are not allowed.
 We’re told that staff will do everything they can to assist with wheelchairs and those with limited mobility.

 Walking around the block to the rear of the building, you’ll find interesting photos of the hotel in its early days posted on the white stucco wall.
-Designed by French architect Joseph Gire and inspired by two hotels on the French Riviera, the Copacabana has had only two owners: the Guinle family of Rio de Janeiro sold to James B. Sherwood of Orient-Express Hotels in 1989.
+Designed by French architect Joseph Gire and inspired by two hotels on the French Riviera, the Copacabana was started by the Guinle family of Rio de Janeiro and sold to James B. Sherwood of Orient-Express Hotels in 1989 (rebranded Belmond hotel group in 2014).

-Since then, the new owners have put through extensive yet discreet renovations.
+Since its opening it has undergone extensive yet discreet renovations.
 New illumination of the facade shows off the hotel’s fine bones by night and its large pool area has been upgraded.
 A sixth floor was added to the main building to house seven penthouse suites which have butler service, balconies with fabulous views and a private rooftop pool.
 The Copacabana Palace Spa opened a few years ago and it features treatments from Shiseido, Decleor and Natura, as well as a fitness room, hair salon, sauna, steam bath and relaxation area.

 The main building now holds 71 suites and 76 rooms.
 The Tower Building, added in 1949, holds another 96 suites and rooms.
 Many rooms have great views of the beach and its 2.5 mile-long wavy sidewalk mosaic, completed in 1970 by landscape designer, Roberto Burle Marx.
 A Copacabana balcony is the place from which to view the spectacular New Year’s Eve fireworks.